Stevie-okay/JellyCacheIDK/README.md

 # JellyCacheIDK
-BaseItemRepository.cs is the version as is from jellyfin-10.11.6.zip of the official Jellyfin.Server Project, NEW_BaseItemRepository.cs is the one with changes if you want to compare.
+BaseItemRepository.cs is the version as is from jellyfin-10.11.6.zip of the official Jellyfin.Server Project, NEW_BaseItemRepository.cs is the one with changes if you want to compare or compile yourself.

 Jellyfin.Server.Implementations.dll is the compiled version with the changes.